Otumian-empire/kotlin-springboot-with-all-the-beginner-goodies/NOTES.md

 val logger = LoggerFactory.getLogger(this::class.java)
 ```

-A string name could be passed in place of *this::class.java*. *this::class.java* refers to the this class that we are
+A string name could be passed in place of *this::class.java*. *this::class.java* refers to the class that we are
 in.
 Then use logger to do the logging.
 There are: trace, debug, warning (warn). info, and error.

 So we can later log: